homiedopie/beberlei.de/2012/08/18/oop_business_applications__command_query_responsibility_seggregation.rst

   <http://whitewashing.de/2012/08/16/oop_business_applications__data__context__interaction.html>`_

-The last pattern for desigining your business logic is called "Command-Query-Responsiblity-Seggregation" or short CQRS.
+The last pattern for desigining your business logic is called "Command-Query-Responsiblity-Segregation" or short CQRS.
 It has its roots in the `"Command Query Seperation"
 <http://en.wikipedia.org/wiki/Command-query_separation>`_ principle that was
 put forward by Bertrand Meyer.